-4. How they present themselves on social media: You can determine a company’s brand personality by the way they present themselves online.
+4. How do they present themselves on social media?
+You can determine a company’s brand personality by the way they present themselves online.
 Check out their Instagram, Twitter, LinkedIn, etc. to get more insight into the company’s values, culture and personality.
 This can help provide you with more insight into if they are a good fit for you and your skills.

 If you are applying for a social media or digital marketing position, take a more in-depth look into their analytics.
 What’s their engagement with their audience?
 Note down some recommendations you have, that could help with areas they are weak in.
 If this is brought up as a question in the job interview, you’ll already be prepared to answer it!

 5. Who is your interviewer?
 Spend time looking into who is interviewing you.
 Check out their LinkedIn and learn a little more about their previous experience.
 Follow up by learning what their position is within the company.
 What role do they play?
 Lastly, prepare a question about them specifically to ask at the end of the interview.
 This not only helps you have questions to ask at the end, but also shows that you’ve spent time learning not just about the position, but also about them as an individual.